 Federal Title is a prime example of this.
 We use different underwriters depending on the jurisdiction, allowing us to pass extended savings on to our homebuyers.

-We receive calls fairly regularly from confused agents and lenders who are wondering why our Quick Quote reflects a title insurance premium on a Maryland property that is hundreds of dollars less than the other quotes.
+We receive calls fairly regularly from confused agents, lenders and consumers who are wondering why our Quick Quote reflects a title insurance premium on a Maryland property that is hundreds of dollars less than the other quotes.
 It's not because our quote is incorrect, it's because our underwriter charges a lower premium.

-That title insurance premiums are created equal is a common misconception we wish to clarify for our agents and lenders, because we believe they are our best ally when it comes to looking out for the best interest of our homebuyers.
+That title insurance premiums are created equal is a common misconception we wish to clarify for our agents and lenders as well as consumers, because we believe they are our best ally when it comes to looking out for the best interest of our homebuyers.

 Here is a look at what's happening in real estate in and around the District of Columbia.